 3. Shoulder Tendonitis

-Shoulder tendonitis is very common in bowling, as it is in many other sports that include fast arm swings.
-The repetition movement of the shoulder to swing the ball makes this injury very common amongst both frequent and new players.
+The repetition movement of the shoulder to swing the ball makes shoulder tendonitis very common amongst both frequent and new players.
 Throwing the ball with too much force is one way shoulder tendonitis can occur.
-This injury is less common among professional bowlers as they have typically mastered the proper techniques to avoid injury.
-Stretching before game play is recommended in order to prepare arm muscles for the strong swings.
+This injury is less common among professional bowlers, as they have typically mastered the proper techniques to avoid injury.
+Stretching before game play is always recommended in order to prepare arm muscles for the muscle stress of strong swings.

 4. Carpal Tunnel Syndrome

 Carpal Tunnel Syndrome may not be as common as the others, but is a specific injury that surprisingly occurs often among bowlers.
-Carpal Tunnel Syndrome is most common in computer users, but following them comes bowlers who are also highly susceptible to this injury.
 Carpal Tunnel Syndrome causes tingling and numbness over the hand, fingers, or wrist.
 It makes the hand weak and needs to be treated right away.
 Carpal Tunnel Syndrome needs to be diagnosed and treated by a doctor.
 It is common among bowlers because of the finger movement in the ball and swing in the wrist when throwing.

 5. Wrist Tendonitis